UK parliament engulfed in growing sleaze row over second jobs

 The Register of Member's Financial Interests, where lawmakers have to declare external earnings, shows Cox is paid hundreds of thousands of pounds a year for his legal work.

-While carrying out external work is allowed, The Times newspaper published a video on Wednesday which appeared to show Cox taking part in a legal hearing from his parliamentary office, an apparent breach of the rules.
-No one was available at Cox's office to comment to Reuters.
+While carrying out external work is allowed, the Times newspaper published a video on Wednesday which appeared to show Cox taking part in a legal hearing from his parliamentary office, an apparent breach of the rules.

 Opposition Labour Party deputy leader Angela Rayner described it as "a brazen breach of the rules and an insult to taxpayers" and said she had written to the Commissioner for Standards asking her to investigate the allegations.

+In a statement, Cox's office said he always ensured his constituency casework was given primary importance and he had been advised by the Chief Whip, responsible for party voting, that his use of proxy voting was appropriate.

+It said he would cooperate with any investigation.
+"He does not believe that he breached the rules but will of course accept the judgment of the Parliamentary Commissioner or of the Committee on the matter," the statement said.

-Nor did the government appear prepared to defend Cox.
+The government did not appear prepared to defend Cox.
 Health minister Sajid Javid told Sky News lawmakers should not use facilities funded or supported by the taxpayer for external work.
 "The rules are clear," he said.

-The furore is reminiscent of the 1990s when Conservative Prime Minister John Major's government was hobbled by allegations of sleaze, and shows no signs of slowing as reporters continue to delve into potential breaches of parliamentary rules.
+The furore is reminiscent of the 1990s when Conservative Prime Minister John Major's government was hobbled by allegations of sleaze.

 Britain's political establishment was similarly rocked in 2009 when a national newspaper published details of lawmakers' expenses, revealing widespread misuse which sparked public anger and led to some politicians going to jail.